feral-dot-io/protoc-gen-elmer/README.md

 Smaller steps:
 - lazy handling on recursive structures?
-- remove Record.Oneofs in favour of relying on Field.Oneof?
-- Union valuesOf / to / from need test cases generated
-- there's a real tussle between names of enum variants being sufficient vs wanting to be prefixed by the enum name
 - give twirp methods a twirp prefix?
 This could allow "merged" imports
 - add Makefile to examples/e2e
 - Trailing comments to specify underlying Elm type? // [elmType=double]